 We advocate using containers to catch and transfer long-tail fish like bettas because they have paper-like fins that are very prone to tearing if nets are used.
 Moreover, it’s relatively easy to capture them due to their nature of approaching the surface very often

-Installing an Adjustable Flow Filter
+Installing an Adjustable Flow

 I certainly try to avoid a situation where I have to treat Popeye caused by an irregular flow of water in the tank.
 Bettas are not naturally equipped to bear high flows.
 It’s imperative to put in an adjustable flow filter for protection.
-A decor piece should also be placed in front of the filter so that the Betta does not get sucked into the flow.
+A decor piece should also be placed in front of the

 This ailment targets both of the eyes.